TrueBlocks/trueblocks-unchained/README.md

 # The Unchained Index

-The unchained index smart contract
+The UnchainedIndex is a smart contract that accomplishes an extremely simple task.
+It allows anyone to publish an IPFS hash pointing to any file.
+That's all it does.

 ## Building